 Migrant students suffer from a disproportionate number of health problems because they are uninsured or underinsured and because they have a high rate of mobility.
 Because of the mobility and the varying services provided in different communities, they often need assistance in identifying local resources and accessing them.
-Supplemental health services are provided to identified migrant students who are attending school and who suffer from health problems that interfere with their ability to learn.
+Supplemental health services are provided to identified migrant students who suffer from health problems that interfere with their ability to learn.

-Migrant Education advocates with agencies and providers for fair and culturally sensitive treatment.
+Program staff advocates with agencies and providers for fair and culturally sensitive treatment.
 We also contract for reduced rate services with our local care providers.
-When no community resource exists and a family does not have the means to pay for health services, Region III has emergency treatment funds for this purpose.
-Prior authorization to use these funds must be obtained from the Health & Family Services Specialist through your local Health & Support Services Liaison.
+When no community resource exists and a family does not have the means to pay for health services, some emergency funds for treatment exist.
+Prior authorization to use these funds must be obtained from staff.

-Migrant Education does not insure migrant students against accidents and does not pay for ambulance or emergency room services.
+The Migrant Education Program can not insure migrant students against accidents and does not pay for ambulance or emergency room services.